-During the three months ended September 30, 2021 and 2020, respectively, the Company recognized \$0 and \$0.1 million in customer revenues.
-The decrease in revenues from customers is due to the decrease in licensing and royalty revenues in the current period.
+During the six months ended December 31, 2021 and 2020, respectively, the Company recognized \$25 thousand and \$56 thousand in customer revenues.
+For the three months ended December 31, 2021 and 2020, respectively, the Company recognized \$25 thousand and \$1 thousand in customer revenues.
+The increase in revenues from customers is due to the increase in licensing revenues in the current period.